 We are thanking Him for the love and support we have received.
 There have been so many stories of God’s provision and generosity and love of His people.

-Somehow, we managed to find a rental home that is comfortable for us, and right here in our community.
+By God’s grace, we managed to find a rental home that is comfortable for us, and right here in our community.
 Our insurance will pay for it.

-Somehow, our friends and family have donated furniture that exactly meets our need.
+By God’s grace, our friends and family have donated furniture that exactly meets our need.

-Somehow, we have been lavished with monetary donations, gifts of clothing, gifts of meals, gifts of household items, gifts of prayer, gifts of the difficult labor of putting the pieces back together.
+By God’s grace, we have been lavished with monetary donations, gifts of clothing, gifts of meals, gifts of household items, gifts of prayer, gifts of the difficult labor of putting the pieces back together.

 As unappealing as it is to go through a crisis, it’s almost been worth it to see the Body of Christ in its glory –and to see that we are loved.
 It has been truly precious.